snowplow-archive/infobright-ruby-loader/README.md

 The main differences between IRL and ParaFlex are as follows:

-1. IRL is a Bundler Gem and has a Ruby API, so can be added easily into larger Ruby ETL processes
+1. As well as being a command-line tool, IRL is a Ruby gem with a Ruby API, so can be added easily into larger Ruby ETL processes
 2. IRL allows you to specify the data delimiter and encloser as a global configuration setting
 3. IRL allows multiple loads to the same table - it just runs them in series, not parallel
 4. IRL can be fed a directory of files, as well as a file list